Zhengkun-Li/Zhengkun-Li.github.io/README.md

 - **Responsive**: this homepage automatically adjust for different screen sizes and viewports.
 - **Beautiful and Simple Design**: this homepage is beautiful and simple, which is very suitable for academic personal homepage.
 - **SEO**: search Engine Optimization (SEO) helps search engines find the information you publish on your homepage easily, then rank it against similar websites.
+- **Project Detail Pages**: create dedicated pages for each project with organized structure, image galleries, and documentation.
+- **Image Gallery**: automatic image gallery with lightbox support for project images.

 ## Quick Start